alberdingk-thijm/dnd/content/wiki/characters/skills.md

 The number of points of knowledge a character earns upon levelling depends on their **intelligence** and their class.

+## Modal Skills

+Some skills or techniques are identified as *modal*.
+This means that the skill or technique is associated with a particular subcategory, based on geography, history or cultural custom.
+Characters with knowledge in that skill or technique must identify which subcategory that knowledge belongs to when evaluating their understanding of said skill or technique.
+Knowledge checks or techniques drawing from unfamiliar areas of these subcategories are judged to be half as effective.

+As an example, a character with 6 points of knowledge of *politics* must specify to which political entity (e.g. a kingdom or empire) that knowledge applies.
+For all other political entities, her knowledge is considered to be a 3.

 ## List of All Skills

 * Acrobatics